sashirestela/slimvalidator/README.md

 - Implement the `ConstraintValidator<A, T>` interface, where A represents YourNewConstraint and T represents the class of the objects to validate, in this case, you can use `Object` if your validations applies to more than one class.
 - Create as field members as annotation methods you have in YourNewConstraint, excluding message().
 - Overrides the `initialize()` method to capture the annotation method values in your field members.
 - Overrides the `isValid()` method to do the validation logic.
-Your first validation step must return true if the object to validate is null, because we have the annotation `@Required` to validate that condition, we don't want to evaluate that nullity here.
+For field-level constraints only: your first validation step must return true if the object to validate is null, because we have the annotation `@Required` to validate that condition, we don't want to evaluate that nullity here.

 ## 💼 Contributing
 Please read our [Contributing](CONTRIBUTING.md) guide to learn and understand how to contribute to this project.